Skip to content

 StageWhere it runsWhat happens

-validate, inspect, preflightlogin node or local shellParse the spec, resolve paths, and check prerequisites
+plan, validate, inspect, preflightlogin node or local shellParse the spec, resolve paths, preview the runtime plan, and check prerequisites

-preparelogin node or local shell with Enroot accessImport base images and build prepared runtime artifacts
+preparelogin node or local shell with the selected runtime backendImport base images and build prepared runtime artifacts

-submitlogin node or local shell with Slurm accessRun preflight, prepare missing artifacts, render the batch script, and call sbatch
+uplogin node or local shell with Slurm accessRun preflight, prepare missing artifacts, render the batch script, call sbatch, and watch by default

-Batch script and servicescompute-node allocationLaunch the planned services through srun and Pyxis
+Batch script and servicescompute-node allocationLaunch the planned services through srun and the selected runtime backend

-status, stats, logs, artifactslogin node or local shellRead tracked metadata and job outputs after submission
+status, ps, watch, stats, logs, artifactslogin node or local shellRead tracked metadata and job outputs after submission

 The main consequence is simple: image preparation and validation happen before the job starts, but the containers themselves run later inside the Slurm allocation.